 In addition to handling customer requests, chatbots deliver incredible business value by streamlining the workflows of internal employees.

-Chatbots, conversational agents, virtual assistants — whatever you choose to call it, automated conversation is more relevant than ever.
+Chatbots, conversational agents, virtual assistants — whatever you choose to call them, automated conversation is more relevant than ever.

 To maximize your support performance, it is essential to employ the right tools.
 When it comes to matching customer queries to the right answers, our natural language processing engine powers the Inbenta Chatbot to achieve 90% efficiency, responding to customer inquiries within milliseconds of hitting the enter key.
 As a customer-facing tool, chatbots can be highly effective in reducing support costs, increasing customer satisfaction, and boosting the number of successful digital transactions.